With CBD oil growing rapidly in popularity, the endocannabinoid system is becoming more and more a common part of popular discussion.

 The ECS is closely connected to the immune system and is a fundamental part of keeping us healthy and free of infection and disease.

 Our immune cells not only have cannabinoid receptors, but they also produce cannabinoids and break them down once they’re no longer needed.

 This allows the ECS to provide the same fine-tuned balancing act it does for the CNS.
 If our immune system is overactive, it can attack the body’s own cells causing serious health issues.

 When it is underactive, our protection from disease is down and we typically become ill.

 The endocannabinoid system in the body keeps our immune system away from either end of the scale and encourages it to keep working correctly.

-CBD actually does this for the hemp plant itself and is a crucial part of the plant’s defensive mechanisms, so it should come as no surprise that taking CBD boosts your endocannabinoid systems interactions with your immune system and keeps both working as they should.
+CBD actually does this for the hemp plant itself and is a crucial part of the plant’s defensive mechanisms, so it should come as no surprise that taking CBD boosts your own endocannabinoid system interactions.

 While research into the endocannabinoid system’s connection to our immune system is ongoing and is likely to bear more fruit very soon, we haven’t even gone into the benefits of the endocannabinoid system in protecting against inflammation (the underlying cause of countless health complaints and conditions) yet.